spiffe/spiffe/standards/X509-SVID.md

 Basic Constraints | pathLenConstraint | This field may be be set if the implementor wishes to enforce a finite CA hierarchy depth, for example, if inherited from an existing private key infrastructure (PKI).
 Name Constraints | permittedSubtrees | This field may be set if the implementor wishes to use URI name constraints.
 It will be required in a future version of this document.
 Key Usage | keyCertSign | This field must be set if and only if the SVID is a signing certificate.
-Key Usage | cRLSign | This field must be set if and only if the SVID is a signing certificate.
+Key Usage | cRLSign | This field may be set if and only if the SVID is a signing certificate.
-Key Usage | keyAgreement | This field must be set if and only if the SVID is a leaf certificate.
+Key Usage | keyAgreement | This field may be set if and only if the SVID is a leaf certificate.
-Key Usage | keyEncipherment | This field must be set if and only if the SVID is a leaf certificate.
+Key Usage | keyEncipherment | This field may be set if and only if the SVID is a leaf certificate.
 Key Usage | digitalSignature | This field must be set if and only if the SVID is a leaf certificate.
-Extended Key Usage | id-kp-serverAuth | This field may be set if and only if the SVID is a leaf certificate.
+Extended Key Usage | id-kp-serverAuth | This field may be set for either leaf or signing certificates.
-Extended Key Usage | id-kp-clientAuth | This field may be set if and only if the SVID is a leaf certificate.
+Extended Key Usage | id-kp-clientAuth | This field may be set for either leaf or signing certificates.

 [1]: https://tools.ietf.org/html/rfc5280
 [2]: https://tools.ietf.org/html/rfc5280#section-4.2.1.6